Yona: History

-The Yavanas are mentioned by the grammarian Pāṇini, probably in reference to their writing.
+The earliest attested use of the word in India is by grammarian Pāṇini, (c.
+5th century bc) in the form Yavanānī, which is taken by commentators to mean Greek script.

 Role in Buddhism

 Edicts of Ashoka (250 BC)

 Some of the better-known examples are those of the Edicts of Ashoka (c.
 250 BCE), in which the Emperor Ashoka refers to the Greek populations under his rule.
 Rock Edicts V and XIII mention the Yonas (or the Greeks) along with the Kambojas and Gandharas as a subject people forming a frontier region of his empire and attest that he sent envoys to the Greek rulers in the West as far as the Mediterranean, faultlessly naming them one by one.

 In the Gandhari original of Rock XIII, the Greek kings to the West are associated unambiguously with the term "Yona": Antiochus is referred as "Amtiyoko nama Yonaraja" (lit.
 "The Greek king by the name of Antiochus"), beyond whom live the four other kings: "param ca tena Atiyokena cature 4 rajani Turamaye nama Amtikini nama Maka nama Alikasudaro nama" (lit.
 "And beyond Antiochus, four kings by the name of Ptolemy, the name of Antigonos, the name of Magas, the name Alexander").